noi-techpark/it.bz.opendatahub.webcomponents/backend/README.md

 1) Use a UUID-generator to create a new id
 2) Create a new entry in the origins file referencing the repository of the webcomponent
+3) Add at least one version-tag to the reposotory of the webcomponent.
+Version tags must look like this: v1.0

-The repository of the new webcomponent must contain a wcs-manifest.json file!
+The repository of the new webcomponent must have at least one version tag and contain a wcs-manifest.json file!

 ### wcs-manifest.json